Angel Witch: New lineup in the 2000s and 2010s

-In 2011, Angel Witch entered in the studio to record their fourth studio album, entitled As Above, So Below.
-It was recorded with Kevin Heybourne on guitar and vocals, Will Palmer on the bass guitar, Bill Steer on the guitar, and Andrew Prestidge on the drums.
+In 2011, Angel Witch entered the studio to record their fourth studio album, entitled As Above, So Below, with Kevin Heybourne on guitar and vocals, Will Palmer on bass guitar, Bill Steer on guitar, and Andrew Prestidge on drums.
 They also returned to playing live, with a second stage headline slot at Bloodstock Open Air in 2011.

 One-time Angel Witch bassist Jon Torres died on 3 September 2013 of a reported heart failure.
 He was 51 years old.

-The band continues to tour and play festivals.
+The band toured and played festivals in 2015 and 2018.

-On 30 August 2019, the band released a new single, 'Don't Turn Your Back', which subsequently debuted at number 17 on the Kerrang!
+On 30 August 2019, the band released a new single, "Don't Turn Your Back" which debuted at number 17 on the Kerrang!
 Rock Chart before rising to 14 in its second and final week.

+On 4 July 2025, original keyboardist and bassist Kevin Riddles died from cancer at the age of 68.

 Legacy

-Angel Witch have been claimed as an influence by many notable metal musicians, including Dave Mustaine (Megadeth) who graced the February 2010 cover of Decibel magazine wearing an Angel Witch shirt, Tom G. Warrior (Celtic Frost), and Chuck Schuldiner (Death).
-Bands that have covered Angel Witch songs in concert or on record include Trouble ("Confused" live), Six Feet Under ("Confused" on Graveyard Classics), Blood Curse ("Angel Witch" on their debut album "Sorceress"), Onslaught ("Confused" on In Search of Sanity), Skull Fist ("Angel Witch" live), Battle Ram ("Angel Witch" on the Smash the Gates EP), S.A.
-Slayer ("Dr. Phibes" & "Angel Witch" live) Exodus ("Angel of Death" on Blood In, Blood Out as bonus track) and Amazing Maze, which is a one off album by Italian Power Metal band Labyrinth under a different name ("Angel Witch").
+Angel Witch have been cited as an influence by many notable metal bands, including Metallica, Venom, Slayer, Anthrax, Testament, Celtic Frost, Death, Candlemass and Megadeth, the latter of whose lead singer Dave Mustaine graced the February 2010 cover of Decibel magazine wearing an Angel Witch shirt.
+Bands that have covered Angel Witch songs in concert or on record include Trouble ("Confused" live), Six Feet Under ("Confused" on Graveyard Classics), Blood Curse ("Angel Witch" on their debut album Sorceress), Onslaught ("Confused" on In Search of Sanity), Skull Fist ("Angel Witch" live), Battle Ram ("Angel Witch" on the Smash the Gates EP), S.A.
+Slayer ("Dr. Phibes" & "Angel Witch" live), Exodus ("Angel of Death" on Blood In, Blood Out as bonus track) and Amazing Maze, which is a one off album by Italian Power Metal band Labyrinth under a different name ("Angel Witch").

 In 2007, German label Unbroken Records issued a Tribute to Angel Witch compilation album featuring 15 underground metal acts covering songs from the band's early singles and first three full-length releases.